-Below we present five empirical studies that investigate acting as if using sequential games.
-The first four studies develop the method and establish the positional order effect, where players tend to give less to the public good as their position in the sequence of players nears the end.
-In addition, we show this effect is driven by "individualistic" players who are interested in maximizing their own direct payoffs, as opposed to "prosocial" players whose behavior reflects other-regarding preferences.
-Prosocial players have reasons to cooperate that are entirely independent of order, so we would expect any order effects that are present to be much reduced.
-The work in Studies 1a - 2a sets the scene for Study 2b, which replicates the positional order effect and directly tests the causal linkages involved in acting as if.
-Study 1a shows a decline with increasing order in a Prisoner's Dilemma (a two-person PGG), Study 1b investigates the positional order effect in a three-person PGG, and shows this effect is driven by participants who are "individualistic" on the SVO-dictator game scale.
-SVO is a measure of willingness to give up gains in order to benefit others, and in the SVO battery participants make a series of incentivized decisions similar to Dictator games where they allocate funds between themselves and someone else.1 Participants can choose to forego gains (or even pay costs) to help or hurt the other player.
-If participants are acting as if, players who are prosocial on the SVO measure (meaning they are willing to forego gains to help others) would be expected to show no positional order effect because they will never have a reason to defect: it is payoff-maximizing for a prosocial player to cooperate whether that player is at the beginning of a sequence or at the end (see formalization in Appendix B).
-Conversely, those who are individualistic (and therefore tend towards maximizing their own payoffs) might show a decline in cooperation with increasing position in the sequence since the number of "open fates" left to influence decreases as order increases.
-Study 1c expands this to a four-person PGG.
-In these studies we are chiefly interested in payoff-maximizing players, but they are sufficiently rare in the study population that forming groups composed of them in real time proved difficult.
-For this reason, Study 2a asks whether the mere instruction to maximize payouts also produces the positional order effect that was only observed among participants presenting as self-interested in earlier studies.
-Study 2b deploys the technique from Study 2a to ask whether we still observe a positional order effect in the case where all players after a focal player have their contribution decisions delegated to a random process.
-If the effect is present when random movers are before the focal player, but absent when random movers are after the focal player, this would indicate the effect requires having real people who have not yet made a decision, but who will, moving after the focal player-consistent with causal thinking about others being at play.
+Below we present five empirical studies that investigate the positional order effect using sequential games.
+All studies establish the effect, where players tend to give less to the public good as their position in the sequence of players nears the end.
+In addition, we show this effect is driven by "individualistic" players-those who are interested in maximizing their own direct payoffs, as opposed to "prosocial" players whose behavior reflects a desire to help others even at a cost.
+Prosocial players have reasons to cooperate that are entirely independent of order, so we would expect any order effects that are present to be much reduced in prosocials.
+Individualistic players who are maximizing their own payoffs by conditioning their own move on others doing the same as them in the future should have a contribution level highly sensitive to the number of "open fates" remaining after them-how many people are yet to move.
+We initially noticed a positional order effect in Study 1a, which was designed to investigate other hypotheses.
+Study 1b is the first study designed to investigate the positional order effect specifically, and does so with a three-person SPGG, categorizing players into prosocial and individualistic categories using a Social Value Orientation (SVO) battery.
+SVO is a measure of willingness to give up gains in order to benefit others, and in the SVO battery participants make a series of incentivized decisions similar to Dictator games where they allocate funds between themselves and someone else.
+Participants can choose to forego gains (or even pay costs) to help or hurt the other player.
+Study 1c is a refinement and replication of 1b, expanding it to a longer sequence of players.

+Studies 1a - 1c establish the positional order effect's presence in individualistic players but not in prosocials, and set the scene for Studies 2a and 2b.
+Studies 2a and 2b work together to narrow the range of possible underlying mechanisms which could drive the positional order effect.
+In this second set of studies, we wanted to focus only on participants who show the positional order effect: those who are trying to maximize their own direct payoffs.
+Filtering out participants who arrive at the study not self-interested enough would have been a logistical challenge: self-interested participants would have to arrive at a consistent rate, enough to reliably fill SPGG groups quickly so other players do not wait too long.
+To get around this problem, we designed Study 2a to test whether the mere instruction to maximize one's own payoffs caused otherwise prosocial players to behave like individualistics and produce the effect.
+Study 2a showed it does, and this made us confident in deploying it in a larger, subsequent study: Study 2b.
+Study 2b instructs all comers to maximize their own payoffs and, critically, directly tests the causal linkages involved in deciding to cooperate conditional on others making the same move in the future.
+Study 2b asks whether we still observe a positional order effect in the case where all players after a focal player have their contribution decisions delegated to a random process.
+If the effect is present when random movers are before the focal player, but absent when random movers are after the focal player, this would indicate the effect requires having real people who have not yet made a decision, but who will, moving after the focal player-consistent with causal thinking about others' future actions being at play.

+All studies are real-time, one-shot linear SPGGs with a multiplier of two (considering the